What is tartan? It's packaging for the Scottish brand!

 What is tartan?
-It was once the rough homespun cloth of the Highlanders.
-Now it’s iconic and Scotland is lucky to have such brilliant packaging!
+It was once the rough homespun cloth of the Highlanders, its colours and patterns dependent on locally available dyestuffs.
+Now it's completely commercialised, and instead of a poor Highland cloth, it is a symbol of all of Scotland.
+Aren't we lucky to have such an icon?
+It's a brilliant brand and great packaging!

 What is Tartan?

 The seemingly easy question gets a little murky when you start looking for neat definitions of exactly what tartan is.
 I found some notes I wrote years ago and thought I should share them.
 By way of getting an idea of the origins of tartan let’s look at the word itself.
 (Work with me here – here comes an information-loaded paragraph or two.
 I used to be very serious in those days…)

 What does the word ‘tartan’ mean?